rhgrant10/acopy/README.rst

 Run the Demo
 ------------

-Included is a 33 "city" demo that can be run from the command line.
+Included is a 33 "city" demo script that can be run from the command line.
-Currently it accepts a single integer command line parameter to override the default iteration limit of 100.

 .. code-block:: console
+    user@host:~$ pants-demo -h

     user@host:~$ pants-demo

     Solver settings:
     limit=100
     rho=0.8, Q=1